sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 The state represents your application at a given moment.
 It tells how much token each account possesses, what are the owners and price of each name, and to what value each name resolves to.

 The state of tokens and accounts is defined by the `auth` and `bank` modules, which means we don't have to concern ourselves with it for now.
-What we need to do is define the part of the state that relates specifically to our nameservice module.
+What you need to do is define the part of the state that relates specifically to your nameservice module.

 In the SDK, everything is stored in one store called the `multistore`.
 Any number of KVStores can be created in this multistore.
-For our application, we need to store:
+For your application, you need to store:

 - A mapping of `name` to `value`.
 We will create a `nameStore` in the `multistore` for it.
 - A mapping of `name` to `owner`.
 We will create a `ownerStore` in the `multistore` for it.